 - a DPD course GPA of at least 3.1, with no grade in a DPD course lower than a C

-In order to be granted permission to pursue the DPD coursework, students who already hold a bachelor’s degree must be admitted to the MS in Nutritional Sciences, and must have completed the following science courses with a GPA of at least a 3.1:
+In order to be granted permission to pursue the course work leading to completion of the Didactic Program in Dietetics, students admitted to the MS degree program in nutritional sciences must have completed the following courses and must have a DPD course GPA of 3.1 or better:

 - General Chemistry (CHEM 100)